lusinetumolabs/Craps_game/README.md

 ## Requirements

 - Python installed on your computer, or
-- Play in an online compiler.
+- If you don't have Python installed, try running the script in an online Python interpreter.

 ## License